 A self-referencing INSERT statement is one that references, in the statement's insert-source, the same table or view into which rows will be inserted (see Examples of Self-Referencing Inserts).
 A self-referencing INSERT statement will not execute correctly and an error is raised if either BEGIN WORK or AUTOCOMMIT OFF is used unless the compiler's plan sorts the rows before they are inserted.
-If you want to use a self-referencing INSERT statement, you should avoid the use of BEGIN WORK or AUTOCOMMIT, see the SET TRANSACTION Statement.
+If you want to use a self-referencing INSERT statement, you should avoid the use of BEGIN WORK or AUTOCOMMIT OFF.
+For information about AUTOCOMMIT, see the SET TRANSACTION Statement.